alexharri/website/posts/bit-sets-fast-foreach.md

 //=> 5
 ```

-The brute-force approach would be to walk over the bits one-by-one, but then we're back to iterating over bits.
+The brute-force approach would be to walk over the bits one by one, but then we're back to iterating over bits.
 That's a no-go.

 One observation to make is that the index of the set bit is equal to the number of leading 0s.